-A simple way to determine the appropriate weight for your children is by testing increasing weights with ten reps.
+A simple way to determine the appropriate average dumbbell weight or overall weight for your children is by testing increasing weights with ten reps.
 If they fail to keep up a proper form or can’t complete the reps, then you should lower the weight a bit.

 In one study, researchers picked a number of boys between the ages of 10 and 12 and introduced them to Olympic-style lifting, as well as basic plyometric exercises.
 Another group of boys implemented more traditional exercises such as bench pressing and squats.
 Both groups were given fitness tests before and after the experimental exercises.

 They were given small increases in weight for ten reps.
 Once they managed to master the 10 reps, they moved on to two sets of ten reps.
 After that, they were given a mixed set and rep scheme, which totaled to three sets.
 All these increases were slowly progressive and carefully planned and supervised.